If an individual dies without a valid Will in place, the rules of intestacy decide who benefits from the deceased’s estate.

 Exclusions from the rules of intestacy

-When someone dies without leaving a will, the following are not entitled to inherit via the rules of intestacy:
+When someone dies without leaving a valid Will, the following are not entitled to inherit under intestacy:

 • Cohabitants or unmarried partners